 What are the greatest problems with SCADA systems?

-Without explaining why, the biggest problems we see with SCADA systems can be summarised in the follow bullet list:
+Without explaining why, the biggest problems we see with SCADA systems can be summarized in the follow bullet list:

 - Too many connections to the SCADA platform inhibiting its ability to perform its primary purpose of data acquisition and alarm notification.